-The Numeracy Assessment is a Graduation Requirement for all Students
+The Numeracy Assessment is a Graduation Requirement for all Students in grade 10.

 This assessment is a requirement for graduation.